dirkkelly/dirkkelly/content/politics/america/your-president-horrible-boss-worse-board-more.md

 ---
 date: 2018-02-05 00:00:00 +0000
 title: Your President is Horrible, Your Boss is Worse, and Your Board Even More So
 subtitle: Trump is doing horrible things, because horrible people have all the money and power.
 tags:
 - America
 - Capitalism
 - Marxism
 - Richard Wolff
 type: 2018
-draft: true
+draft: false
+aliases: [/2018/02/05-your-president-horrible-boss-worse-board-more/]
 ---
 The day after he won the election, people in our New York office were crying, devistated that such a horrible person had taken control of one of the most evil imperialist nations to exist.